|

 the low annual cost and the popularity

-of the program among residents of Lompoc
+of the program among residents of North

-and Santa Maria, the Traffic Solutions
+Santa Barbara County, the Traffic Solutions

-Association of Governments assumed
+division of SBCAG assumed

 management of the service in 2001.